 Shopping for a loan would be simple if you could just look for the loan with the lowest rate.
-But your total interest payments will also depend on how long you take to pay back your loan, as well as any fees your lender charges.
+But your total cost will also depend on how long you take to pay back your loan, as well as any fees your lender charges.

 2. Repayment term

 Another crucial factor that affects your overall repayment cost is your repayment term, or how long you will have to pay back your loan.
-The loan term for a personal loan usually falls somewhere between two to seven years.
+The loan term for a personal loan usually falls somewhere between two to seven years, depending on the lender.